FIWARE/tutorials.Extended-Properties/README.md

 ### Reading `@context` files

-Three `@context` files have been generated and hosted on the tutorial application.
-They serve different roles.
+Two `@context` files have been generated and hosted on the tutorial application.
+They would be used by different organizations within the data space, and internally they define the names of attributes and enumerations in different ways.

--   [`ngsi-context.jsonld`](http://localhost:3000/data-models/ngsi-context.jsonld) -The **NGSI-LD** `@context` serves to define all attributes when sending data to the context broker or retrieving data in _normalised_ format.
+-   [`ngsi-context.jsonld`](http://localhost:3000/data-models/ngsi-context.jsonld) -The **NGSI-LD** `@context` serves to define all attributes when sending data to the context broker or retrieving data.
 This `@context` must be used for all **NGSI-LD** to **NGSI-LD** interactions.

 -   [`alternate-context.jsonld`](http://localhost:3000/data-models/alternate-context.jsonld) is an alternative
     **JSON-LD** definition of the attributes of the data models used by a third-party.
-Internally their billing application used different short names for attributes depending on the language.
+In this case we have a German speaking customer who wishes to have all attribute names and enumerations to be defined using terminology common in the German language.
+Effectively, internally within their their billing application a different set of short names for attributes is used.
 Their `@context` file reflects the agreed mapping between attribute names.

 The full data model description for a **Building** entity as used in this tutorial is based on the standard